I did not take the communion the night before. I was not able to follow the Mass

 After the Mass, went straight to the office, facilitated a workshop for 2 major sessions.
 I did not have to do it.

 Strictly speaking, it was not part of my TOR.
 It's going an extra mile on my part.
-But anyone who knows me, know that I do take my job seriously.
+But anyone who knows me, knows that I do take my job seriously.
 Simply because, my job exists because there are people in need.
 Horrendous as that may

 sound, it is indeed true isn't it?
 Humanitarian work could be the most draining and demanding job.
-It doesnt have to be all the time.
+It doesn't have to be all the time.
 But I find myself, pushing myself, putting in extra on top of extra every time.
 Because, I feel I had to.

 My job is not about selling pancakes where my only concern would have to be how